WorkWorkInfoInfoLearnLearnGet Into TouchGet Into Touch

 Decision

-Put last-week NPR total and a sales vs expenses split card above every shortcut on home.
+Show last week's NPR total and a sales vs expenses card above every shortcut on home.

 Why